Groups that (do not) act isometrically on hyperbolic spaces: Introduction

-\emph{Let $\Gamma$ be a hyperbolic group.
-Then, for large enough $p$, the linear isometric action of $\Gamma$ on some $L^p$ space admits a proper cocycle.}

-Isometry group of a hyperbolic space shares a lot of properties of hyperbolic groups.
-For example, non-uniform lattices of simple rank one Lie groups behave differently from high-rank lattices regarding to rigidity results, like superrigidity, normal subgroup Theorem, and so on.
-It leads us to generalize the above theorem to a more general case of groups acting isometrically on hyperbolic spaces.

-Let $(X,d)$ be a hyperbolic complex with isometry group $\textbf{Isom}(X)$.
-Here, hyperbolic complex means simplicial complex whose 1-skeleton is a hyperbolic graph of uniformly bounded valence.
-And $G$ a non-elementary subgroup of $\textbf{Isom}(X)$.

-Our main result is the following. \begin{theorem} For large enough $p$, the linear isometric action of $G$ on the space $L^p(\partial X\times \partial X, \nu_G^{BM})$ admits an unbounded cocycle. \end{theorem}
+\begin{theorem} Let $(X,d)$ be a (Gromov) hyperbolic complex or a good (Gromov) hyperbolic space.
+Assume that $\Isom(X)$ is non-elementary, and $G<\Isom(X)$ is bounded.
+Then the linear isometric action of $G$ on the space $L^p(\partial X\times \partial X, \nu^{BM})$ has an unbounded cocycle for all $p$ sufficiently large. \end{theorem}

-Here, $\nu_G^{BM}$ is the Bowen-Margulis measure for the $G$-action, see section 4 for details.
+Here, $\nu^{BM}$ is the Bowen-Margulis measure for the $\Isom(X)$-action; see Section 4 for the construction in this setting.
+Also, see Section~\ref{section: good space} for the definition of good hyperbolic spaces.

-Following \cite{UAT}, we call a topological group has property $F_p$ for some $1\leq p<\infty$ if any affine isometric action of $G$ on any $L^p$-space has a fixed point.
-And it has property $F_\infty$ if it has property $F_p$ for all $1\leq p<\infty$.
-Note that $F_2$ is equivalent to Kazhdan's property (T).
+Following \cite{MR2316269}, we say that a topological group has the \textit{fixed point property $F_p$} for some $1\leq p<\infty$ if every affine isometric action of $G$ on any $L^p$-space admits a global fixed point.
+We say that $G$ has \textit{fixed point property $F_\infty$} if it has fixed point property $F_p$ for all $1\leq p<\infty$.
+Note that $F_2$ is equivalent to Kazhdan's property (T) \cites{MR578893, MR340464} for locally compact, $\sigma$-compact groups.

-An interesting corollary of our results is the following. \begin{corollary} Let $G$ be a group with property $F_\infty$, and $X$ be a hyperbolic complex.
+An interesting corollary of Theorem~\ref{2} is the following. \begin{corollary} Let $G$ be a group with fixed point property $F_\infty$, and let $X$ be a good hyperbolic space such that $\Isom(X)$ is not elementary.
 Then any isometric action of $G$ on $X$ has a bounded orbit. \end{corollary}